-John Harvey was born in 1959 in Nantyglo, Monmouthshire, Wales, in the United Kingdom.
-He lived in Abertillery, in that county, until 1977.
-During his undergraduate and postgraduate studies in Fine Art at Gwent College of Higher Education (1977–81) and the University College of Wales, Aberystwyth (1982-4, 1986–91) he was taught by, among others, the conceptualist Keith Arnatt (1930–2008), cybernetics artist and theoretician Roy Ascott (b.
-1934), the systems artist Keith Richardson-Jones (1925–2005), and the painters Jack Crabtree (b.
-1938), David Tinker (1924–2000), and Ernest Zobole (1927–1999).
+I was born in 1959 in Nantyglo, Monmouthshire, Wales, and lived in Abertillery, in that county, until 1977.
+My undergraduate and postgraduate studies in Fine Art and Art History were undertaken, first, at Gwent College of Higher Education (1977–81) and, afterwards, at the University College of Wales, Aberystwyth (1982-4, 1986–91).
+There I was taught by, among others: the conceptualist Keith Arnatt (1930–2008); cybernetics artist and theoretician Roy Ascott (b.
+1934); the artist and art historian Ivor Davies (b.
+1935); the systems artist Keith Richardson-Jones (1925–2005); and the painters Jack Crabtree (b.
+1938), John Selway (1938–2017), David Tinker (1924–2000), and Ernest Zobole (1927–1999).

-Harvey’s image and sound making are, likewise, an academic inquiry — a mode of textual (scriptural) analysis, exegesis, and hermeneutical inquiry, responsively informed by personal contemplation and research conducted in the fields of Biblical Studies, Religious Studies, and Theology.
-The works aim to illuminate the bible and its cultural expressions, not so much in the traditional sense of adorning or decorating the text as in making it enlightening and explicable, either visibly or audibly.
+My image and sound making are, likewise, an academic inquiry — a mode of textual (scriptural) analysis, exegesis, and hermeneutical inquiry, responsively informed by personal contemplation and research conducted in the fields of Biblical Studies, Religious Studies, and Theology.
+The works aim to illuminate the Bible and its cultural expressions, not so much in the traditional sense of adorning or decorating the text as in making it enlightening and explicable, either visibly or audibly.
 Consequently, they are artefacts derived from reflection rather than intended for adoration.

-He now lives and works in Aberystwyth, Ceredigion, Wales.
+I live and work in Aberystwyth, Wales.